SAP/jenkins-library/documentation/docs/infrastructure/overview.md

 docker exec -it cx-jenkins-master bash
 ```

-Inside the container make sure to be able to access the server where the Jenkins agent should run by running the following command.
+Inside the container make sure to be able to access the server where the Jenkins agent should be started by running the following command.
 As user you should use a user which is able to execute `docker` commands, i.e. starting a docker container.

 ```bash
 ssh <docker-user>@<host/ip>